micahcowan/promptjobs/README.md

 (where “man” and “ls” are suspended jobs in the current shell).
 Except with color, too!

-Demonstration video, courtesy of Asciinema (click the image to go to the video's page):
+Demonstration video, courtesy of Asciinema (click the image to go to the video's page - however even the image itself is a decent sample transcript of using promoptjobs):

 [![asciicast](https://asciinema.org/a/7410.svg)](https://asciinema.org/a/7410)